mssososophie/styleguide/README.md

 * Speak plainly and intelligently
 * Be forward thinking, but not head in the clouds
 * Talk about a realistic world we can help build with our technology
 * Be positive in language.
-If you have to criticise a system, focus on about how it can be made better, not only that it is bad.
+If you have to criticise a system, focus on about how it can be made better, not only that it is bad